 Agency: Memorial Hermann Health System

 Funds: Approximately \$304,000,000

 Period: July 1, 2018 through June 30, 2019

 Description: Memorial Hermann Health System to provide financial support to U. T. Health Science Center - Houston for academic support, program support, contracted services, and clinical support.
 All amounts paid for clinical support are to be used for the recruitment, retention, or engagement of physicians as agreed separately in writing.
+Authorization is also requested for President Colasurdo or his delegate to execute all necessary documents and

-Authorization is also requested for President Colasurdo or his delegate to execute all necessary documents and agreements, subject to approval by the Executive Vice Chancellor for Health Affairs and the Vice Chancellor and
+66. Request for Budget Change - U. T. Health Science Center - Houston: Tenure Appointment -- amendment to the 2018-2019 budget agreements, subject to approval by the Executive Vice Chancellor for Health Affairs and the Vice Chancellor and